Domusgpt/synther-refactored/documentation/distribution_guide.md

    can be sideloaded onto devices or submitted to the Play Store (after the usual Play Console steps).

+   > **Shortcut:** Run `tool/prepare_android_apk.sh --release` to perform the
+   > toolchain setup and release build in one command.
+The helper prints the
+   > generated APK path when finished.

 ## Web Deployment

 1. **Enable the web renderer (one-time)**: